champion-chenpeng/nand2tetris/README.md

   - find some bug:
     - when compiling Seven/ with all 8 OS API, there appears 17 bit instruction in result .hack
     - when exclude Keyboard.jack and Sys.jack, the .hack looks good
+    - when Compile String Constant in Average/, the String Constant compilation failed.

 - challenge:
   - whole program .hack exceed size limit 32K.